-- Numerous articles, published and trainings provided at numerous national and international venues on topics such as high-conflict divorce, Parent Coordination, Forensic Consultation, Court-involved therapy and Child Alienation.
+- Numerous articles, book chapters and trainings provided at national and international venues on topics such as high-conflict divorce, Parent Coordination, Forensic Consultation, Court-involved therapy and Child Alienation.

 He served on the editorial board of the Journal of Child Custody, the Association of Family and Conciliation Courts Task Force on Parenting Coordination and served as the co-chair of the task force for Court-involved therapy.
 Both of these tasks forces produced the first professional practice guidelines for these roles.
-He was appointed in 2008 to a joint working group of the American Psychological Association and the American Bar Association to develop innovative psychological and legal interventions for parents, children and families.
+He was elected to be an associate member of the American Psychological Association’s Ethics committee 2017-18.

-He is serving on the Association of Family and Conciliation Court’s Board of Directors for both the international parent organization and California Chapter.
+He is serving on the executive committee of the Association of Family and Conciliation Court’s Board of Directors for both the international parent organization.